 Local SEO plays a crucial role for prospective students and their location searches are unique from the typical “near me” experiences consumer brands optimise for.
 For universities and colleges, local SEO has a lot more in common with travel searches where users are looking for information in specific areas – eg: universities in cities, local attractions, transport networks, nightlife and perhaps even local Covid-19 measures.

 A lot of these searches are going to lead users to local packs in Google Search and Google Maps.
-Which means you’ve got to have your Google My Business account doing everything it can to boost your chances.
+Which means you’ve got to have your Google Business Profile account doing everything it can to boost your chances.

 Make sure you follow these steps: